DarrellDenlinger/minesweeper/README.md

 Alternatively you can build it and run it with your own server.

-Build the dist
+Build the dist <br>
 npm run build

-Run a lightweight http server from the dist directory python3 -m http.server 8000
+Run a lightweight http server from the dist directory <br>
+python3 -m http.server 8000

 View in browser at localhost:8000